WellthCare

 1. Income Management: For ACA subsidies, keep your Modified Adjusted Gross Income (MAGI) between 100% and 400% of the federal poverty level.
 This can dramatically lower your premiums.

-2. Health Status: If you have chronic conditions, prioritize plans with rich networks and robust drug coverage.
+2. Health Status: If you have chronic conditions, prioritize plans with good networks and strong drug coverage.
 Consider pairing an ACA Silver plan with a WellthCare incentive layer.

 3. Tax-Advantaged Accounts: If you have an HSA from your previous employer, you can still use those funds tax-free for qualified medical expenses.
 Pairing this with WellthCare can stretch your dollars further.